 Rippon Lodge History

-By 1842, the Atkinson Family called Rippon Lodge home for about 90 years before the property was sold to Wade Ellis in 1924.
-Ellis, and his wife Dessie, purchased 500 acres and began extensive renovations to the home, turning it into the Colonial Revival residence visitors see today.
-Ellis, a prominent lawyer from Washington D.C., is regarded as being responsible for preserving much of the history of Rippon Lodge.
+By 1842, the Atkinson Family called Rippon Lodge home.
+They owned the house, for about 90 years, and during the Civil War, before the property was sold to the Marron Brothers in 1911.
+However, by 1923, Wade H. Ellis and his wife Dessie, purchased the home, along with 500 acres of land, and began extensive renovations to the home, turning it into the Colonial Revival residence visitors see today.
+Mr. Ellis, a prominent lawyer from Washington D.C., is regarded as being responsible for preserving much of the history of Rippon Lodge.

 Admiral Richard Blackburn Black, the last private owner of Rippon Lodge, purchased the home in 1952, and continued to preserve the home and history as Wade Ellis had.
 Admiral Black was a direct descendent of the original builder Richard Blackburn, and has been linked to many important historical events, including his exploration of Antarctica with Admiral Richard Byrd.
 Admiral Black's daughter sold the property to Prince William County in 2000.

 Extensive restoration work began at Rippon Lodge soon after, and was completed in 2007 when the site opened for public tours.
 Rippon Lodge Historic Site consists of 43-acres, the Blackburn and Atkinson Family cemetery, formal gardens, and walking trails.
 The site interprets the history of the house and owners from 1747 to 2000.
-Visitors are welcome to stroll the grounds and gardens.
-Stunning views of the Potomac River allow for boat and bird watching of all kinds.
+Visitors are welcome to stroll the grounds, trails, and gardens, and enjoy the stunning views of the Potomac River for boat and bird watching of all kinds.

 Stewards of Historic and Environmental Resources

-Staff with the Historic Preservation serve as leaders in protecting our community's historic and natural resources.
+Staff with the Historic Preservation Division serve as leaders in protecting our community's historic and natural resources.
 We play an active role in the protection, preservation and restoration of the environment under our care.
-We establish meadows on our properties, look for ecologically friendly ways to mow and maintain the grounds, and use trees from sites to mill our own lumber for our restoration projects.
+We establish meadows on our properties, support honey bees and other pollinators, look for ecologically friendly ways to mow and maintain the grounds, and use trees from sites to mill our own lumber for our restoration projects.